shayandavoodii/CepstralCoefficients.jl/README.md

 <!-- Extra tools -->
 ### Extra tools

 Regarding this field of study, an extra tool has been provided in this package that is shiped as an extension.
 Kalpakis et al. (2001) have used cepstral coefficients in field of time series analysis.
 They have used Partitioning Around Medoids (PAM) clustering method (AKA K-Medoids) to find similar time series regarding their cepstral coefficient values.
 The result of `cc` function should be passed to the [`cepsclustering`](https://github.com/shayandavoodii/TimeSeries-Cepstral-Clustering/blob/main/src/clustering.jl#L1-L21) function in order to perform PAM method on the cepstral coefficient in order to perform clustering.
-Hence, this extension can be refered as an implementation of the aformentioned study, in Julia.
+Hence, this extension can be referred to as an implementation of the aforementioned study, in Julia.

 <!-- PAM Clustering -->
 #### PAM Clustering